-- Form an alumni recolonization committee and appoint a chairman, fundraising lead, and alumni and volunteer engagement lead
+- Form an alumni expansion committee and appoint a chairman, fundraising lead, and alumni and volunteer engagement lead

 - Obtain a list of all active alumni via mySigEp (instructions here)

 - Gather new contact information for alumni brothers to deliver consistent communication for fundraising and volunteer recruitment efforts

-- Host education session for recolonization committee and volunteers to better understand their role in supporting the recolonization and recruitment process
+- Host education session for expansion committee and volunteers to better understand their role in supporting the expansion and recruitment process

 - Gather state requirements for incorporating and maintaining Alumni and Volunteer Corporation (AVC) status

 - Interview other chapters who have gone through the expansion process

-- Recolonization committee works with SigEp Educational Foundation to establish funds for tax-exempt alumni donations
+- AVC works with SigEp Educational Foundation to establish funds for tax-exempt alumni donations

-- Recolonization fundraising lead gathers fundraising best practices from SigEp Educational Foundation
+- AVC fundraising lead gathers fundraising best practices from SigEp Educational Foundation

-- Establish fundraising goals above the $80,000 commitment for Chapter Leadership Endowments
+- Establish fundraising goals for Chapter Leadership Endowments

 When we decide to return to a campus, our team will engage nearly 20 volunteers to support the new chapter on a day-to-day basis, implement a Balanced Man Program that utilizes university resources and other reputable tools like the DiSC assessment and StrengthsQuest, and work to involve faculty and graduate students to help connect information learned in the classroom to its application outside academic walls.
 We strive to show the student body that the only way to have a fraternity experience is if it is based on development, respect and member safety.

-If you’re interested in SigEp returning to your campus, please review the expansion support process, compare your campus readiness to the expansion site evaluation criteria, and schedule a time to review these with the Fraternity Managing Director.
+If you’re interested in SigEp returning to your campus, please review the expansion support process, compare your campus readiness to the expansion site evaluation criteria, and schedule a time to review these with the Director of Growth.